Funeral Poems

 Requiem

-The great Robert Louis Stevenson's poem about end of life peace.
+The great Robert Louis Stevenson's poem expresses end of life peace.

 Under the wide and starry sky,